ofer-podium/casino-back/readme.md

 - **Error Reporting**: Integrating tools for real-time error reporting and alerting to proactively address issues as they arise.

 ### Improved Design
-We aim to continually improve the application's design to enhance user experience:
+We aim to continually improve the application's infrastructure to enhance performance and user satisfaction:

-- **API Design**: Regularly updating the API based on best practices and user feedback to ensure ease of use and maintainability.
+- **Caching**: Implementing caching mechanisms to reduce response times and improve the overall performance of the application.
-- **Documentation**: Providing comprehensive API documentation to help developers understand and use the API effectively.
+- **Advanced Technologies**: Considering the use of advanced technologies such as AWS Lambda for serverless computing, message queues for handling asynchronous tasks, and Pub/Sub for real-time updates.

 ### Login/Logout Functionality
 Implementing a secure login/logout functionality is crucial for managing user sessions: